VishalViswanathan03/Course-management-API/README.md

-# API Course Management System for AIRTRIBE
+# API Course Management System

 This project implements a RESTful API for managing courses, instructors, leads, comments, and related functionalities using FastAPI, SQLAlchemy, Pydantic, and Alembic.
 Also includes Express.js as the middleware